BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 conda activate ai-video-narration-for-visually-impaired-rocm
 ```

-Display your environments to ensure it was created.
+Display your environments to ensure it was activated.
 If you haven't had any before, then you should see only `base` and `ai-video-narration-for-visually-impaired-rocm`.

 ```shell